-Provide two programs in Boone and Callaway counties for families – Intensive In-home Services (IIS) and Family Reunification Services (FRS).
+Provides two programs in Boone and Callaway counties for families – Intensive In-home Services (IIS) and Intensive Family Reunification Services (IFRS).
 IIS is a program that seeks to keep children safely in their homes with their primary caretaker(s) through helping families gain the skills, information and resources they may need to function successfully.
-FRS is a program that helps families successfully reintegrate their children back into their homes after a period of out-of-home placement.
+IFRS is a program that helps families successfully reintegrate their children back into their homes after a period of out-of-home placement.
 Referrals to either of these two programs may be made at any time by calling 573-886-7422.

 - Family Impact Center